New technology meets cost challenges for bottled water industry

 Multiple Effect systems are very efficient for bottling plants requiring up to 500 gal of purified water a day.
 Vapor Compression systems are more efficient for larger applications.

-Distillation vs. RO
+Distillation vs. Reverse Osmosis (RO)

 Technical advances, as seen in the latest Vapor Compression systems, allow many of today’s better commercial distillation systems to produce water to 1 ppm total dissolved solids (TDS) at a fraction of the cost of earlier distillers.
 Bottled water companies can offer very competitive prices on their products, often equal to, or even less than, companies using RO systems.